 Federal fishery management is conducted under the authority of the Magnuson-Stevens Act (16 U.S.C.
 1801 et seq.), originally enacted in 1976 as the Fishery Conservation and Management Act.
-The Magnuson-Stevens Act claims sovereign rights and exclusive fishery management authority over most fishery resources within the U.S. exclusive economic zone (EEZ), an area extending 200 nautical miles from the seaward boundary of each of the coastal states, and authority over U.S. anadromous species and continental shelf resources that occur beyond the U.S. EEZ.
+The Magnuson-Stevens Act claims sovereign rights and exclusive fishery management authority over most fishery resources within the U.S. EEZ, an area extending 200 nautical miles from the seaward boundary of each of the coastal states, and authority over U.S. anadromous species and continental shelf resources that occur beyond the U.S. EEZ.

-Responsibility for federal fishery management decision-making is divided between the U.S. Secretary of Commerce (Secretary) and eight regional Fishery Management Councils that represent the expertise and interests of constituent states.
-Regional Councils are responsible for preparing, monitoring, and revising management plans for fisheries needing management within their jurisdiction.
-The Secretary is responsible for collecting and providing the data necessary for the Councils to prepare FMPs and for promulgating regulations to implement proposed plans and amendments after ensuring that management measures are consistent with the Magnuson-Stevens Act and with other applicable laws summarized in Appendix A. In most cases, the Secretary has delegated this authority to NMFS.
+Responsibility for federal fishery management decision-making rests with the U.S. Secretary of Commerce (Secretary) and, for most fisheries, is based on the recommendations of eight regional Fishery Management Councils that represent the expertise and interests of constituent states.
+Regional Councils are responsible for preparing and revising FMPs for fisheries in need of conservation and management within their jurisdictions.
+The Secretary is responsible for collecting and providing the data necessary for the Councils to prepare FMPs, for reviewing and approving proposed plans and amendments to ensure that management measures are consistent with the Magnuson-Stevens Act and with other applicable laws, some of which are summarized in Appendix D. Along with developing plans and amendments, Councils also prepare proposed regulations deemed necessary to implement those plans and amendments.
+The Secretary reviews the proposal and, if the Secretary considers it appropriate, promulgates regulations to implement the plan or amendment recommended by a council.
+In most cases, the Secretary has delegated this authority to NMFS.

 The Gulf of Mexico Fishery Management Council (Gulf Council) is responsible for conservation and management of fishery resources in federal waters of the Gulf.
 These waters extend to 200 nautical miles offshore from the seaward boundary of the states Alabama, Florida, Louisiana, Mississippi, and Texas as those boundaries are defined by law.
 The Gulf Council has seventeen voting members: one from NMFS; one each from the state fishery agencies of Florida, Alabama, Mississippi, Louisiana and Texas; and 11 public members appointed by the Secretary.
-Nonvoting members include representatives of the FWS, U.S. Coast Guard (USCG), Department of State, and Gulf States Marine Fisheries Commission (GSMFC).
+Nonvoting members include representatives of the U.S. Fish and Wildlife Service, U.S. Coast Guard (USCG), Department of State, and Gulf States Marine Fisheries Commission (GSMFC).